modabas/ModResults/README.md

 ### Creating a Result or Result&lt;TValue&gt; instance

-Creating an Ok Result instance is done by calling Result.Ok() or Result&lt;TValue&gt;.Ok(TValue value) static methods.
+An Ok Result instance can be created by calling Result.Ok() or Result&lt;TValue&gt;.Ok(TValue value) static methods.
 Result&lt;TValue&gt; also has an implicit operator to convert an instance of type TValue to a Result&lt;TValue&gt; in Ok state.

-Creating a Failed Result instance is done by calling [corresponding static method](./src/ModResults/FailedResult.cs) for each FailureType (i.e. Result.NotFound() or Result&lt;TValue&gt;.NotFound() for creating a Result object in Failed state with FailureType NotFound).
+A Failed Result instance can be created by calling [corresponding static method](./src/ModResults/FailedResult.cs) for each FailureType (i.e. Result.NotFound() or Result&lt;TValue&gt;.NotFound() for creating a Result object in Failed state with FailureType NotFound).

 ``` csharp
 public async Task<Result<GetBookByIdResponse>> GetBookById(GetBookByIdRequest req, CancellationToken ct)